Metatab/metapack/docs/source/index.rst

 you'd expect, so they are very easy for non-technical users to read and edit, using tools they already have.
 Metatab is an excellent format for creating, storing and transmitting metadata.
-For more information about metatab, visit http://metatab.org, or get :doc:`JustEnough` to understand the files.
+For more information about metatab, visit http://metatab.org, or get :doc:`overview` to understand the format.

 Using metapack, you can create a Metatab formatted file that describes the data you'd like to package and create an Excel or Zip file data package that holds